Faculty member who quit: State policy ‘literally becomes teachers die trying’

 In response to questions on Styer’s resignation, Georgia College spokesman Omar Odeh said, “Georgia College strongly encourages all faculty, staff and students to wear face masks while indoors regardless of vaccination status.
 We also continue to make vaccines available for students and employees, and will continue to follow guidance from the University System of Georgia, the Georgia Department of Public Health and the CDC.
 Please note that Georgia College does not comment on personnel matters.”

-Styer’s decision to resign is not just an academic setback to her students and mentees.
+Styer’s resignation not just an academic setback to her students and mentees.
 Campuses invest thousands of dollars and hours of staff time to recruit and hire tenure-track professors, an effort that involves reviews of stacks of applications, a winnowing process, multiple interviews and campus visits.
 It is an investment that Styer sought to repay.

 She arrived at Georgia College two years ago with impressive awards and credentials — borne out by the popularity of her classes, strong student reviews and growth of the major.
 Her loss will be felt, according to colleagues.
 The department, they said, was already down two tenured-track faculty and an instructor before Styer resigned.